 CNN reported that on Feb.
 27, 2017, 26-year-old Jose “Joe” Torres received a sentence of 20 years (13 in prison) for three counts of aggravated assault, one count of terroristic threats, and one count of breaking Georgia’s Street Gang Terrorism and Prevention Act.

 His girlfriend, Kayla Norton, then 25, received a sentence of 15 years (six in prison) for one count of terroristic threats and one count of breaking the Street Gang Act.
 Judge William McClain called their actions a hate crime.

 The incident came on July 25, 2015, less than one month after white supremacist Dylann Roof killed nine Black churchgoers in South Carolina.
 Torres and Norton were involved with a group called Respect the Flag.
 Members rode around the Atlanta suburbs in a large convoy while displaying Confederate flags and yelling racial slurs.

-Eventually, “the convoy of trucks passed by the victim’s residence where the victims were grilling hot dogs and hamburgers while hosting a child’s birthday party featuring a bouncy castle, snow-cone machines, and a DJ,” the Douglas County District Attorney’s office posted on Facebook.
+Eventually, “the convoy of trucks passed by the victim’s residence where the victims were grilling hot dogs and hamburgers while hosting a child’s birthday party featuring a bouncy castle, snow-cone machines, and a DJ,” the Douglas County District Attorney said.

-Convoy participants got out of their trucks and confronted the victims on foot with weapons including knives, heavy metal objects, and shotguns.
+Convoy participants got out of their trucks and confronted the victims on foot with weapons including a knife, a tire iron, and shotguns.
 According to the statement, this is when Torres “threatened to kill the party goers while repeatedly using derogatory racial slurs against them.”